-UW-Oshkosh's Abby Menting blasted a game-tying home run in the top of the sixth inning, but nationally ranked Trine University (Ind.) walked off with a 7-6 victory on Lainey McCue's single in the bottom of the seventh during the opening game of the NCAA Division III Softball Championship Angola Super Regional on Friday (May 19).
+UW-Oshkosh's Abby Menting blasted a game-tying home run in the top of the sixth inning, but nationally ranked Trine University (Ind.) walked off with a 7-6 victory on Lainey McCue's single in the bottom of the seventh during the opening game of the NCAA Division III Softball Championship Angola Super Regional on Friday (May 19) in Angola, Ind.

 Catherine Porter began the Thunder's fateful home half of the seventh inning by reaching second base on a dropped fly ball.
 Nicole Ferraro then walked ahead of McCue, who singled up the middle to score Porter with the winning run.